-The personal injury attorneys at Rosenfeld Injury Lawyers handle medical negligence cases and can serve as your legal advocates.
+The birth injury lawyers at Rosenfeld Injury Lawyers handle medical negligence cases and can serve as your legal advocates.

-Call our birth injury lawyers today at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free case evaluation to discuss your family's legal rights concerning your baby's preventable birth trauma caused by medical malpractice.
+Talk to an experienced forceps delivery error birth injury lawyer today at (888) 424-5757 (toll-free phone call) or use the contact form to schedule a free case evaluation to discuss your family’s legal rights concerning your baby’s preventable birth trauma caused by medical malpractice.
 Let us review your confidential or sensitive information and seek justice on your behalf.

 Specific birth injuries are not uncommon, and the majority of injuries suffered during delivery are minor and easily treated with proper monitoring and care.

 Forceps deliveries increase the risk of trauma and complications and should only be performed if there is fetal distress or extended labor when the baby cannot easily make it through the birth canal.

 An obstetrician needs to be selective about the use of forceps or vacuum extraction (which is similar to the use of a forceps delivery).
 Improper use of forceps during an immediate delivery process can cause a severe birth injury.

 In addition, forceps use is a complicated medical procedure, notwithstanding how the medical provider describes it.

 For decades, doctors have used forceps, a medical instrument to extract the baby during labor and delivery.
 The instrument works similarly to a pair of salad tongs or long spoons.
 For example, the delivery doctor could use the two large spoons to pull the baby’s head through the birth canal gently.